BlackRock-led group in talks to raise around $10.3bln for Aramco deal, sources say

 PHOTO

-Banks, including JPMorgan and Japanese lender Sumitomo Mitsui Banking Corporation, are in talks to participate in the transaction, the two sources said.
+Banks including JPMorgan and Japan's Sumitomo Mitsui Banking Corporation are in talks to participate in the transaction, the two sources said, which will allow Aramco to raise cash upfront in return for steady payments over time.

 The debt financing will be split into two parts, a short-term and a long-term loan, said the people, declining to be named because the matter is not public.